-Hedge funds - Hedge funds consist of 3 risk premia funds that target absolute returns through long-short positions across various factors and classes, 2 global macro funds that profit from broad market swings caused by political or economic events, and 2 credit funds that invest primarily in debt instruments of other companies.
+Hedge funds - Hedge funds consist of 3 risk premia funds that target absolute returns through long-short positions across various factors and classes, 2 long/short equity funds that seek to profit from securities identified as both undervalued and overvalued, 2 global macro funds that profit from broad market swings caused by political or economic events, 2 credit funds that invest primarily in debt instruments of other companies and 1 event driven fund and 1 co-investment fund that acquire enough shares of a company to gain a controlling interest in order to make corrections to potentially increase a stock's value.
 The value of the investments in this asset class have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 Redemption ranges from monthly to annually depending on the manager (with the exception of one fund that currently has a 1 year hold).
 Distributions are received through liquidation of the underlying assets.
 The expected holding period is dependent on the discretion of the fund manager.